cansin/next-with-offline/README.md

 - **offlinePath:** string or boolean - a string pathname to the offline page.
   Or `false` if you want to disable. - defaults to `/offline`.
-- **showSkipWaitingPrompt:** function or boolean - a function that returns a React element calling `onConfirm` when user agrees to reload, and `onCancel` if the user dismisses.
+- **showReloadPrompt:** function or boolean - a function that returns a React element calling `onConfirm` when user agrees to reload, and `onCancel` if the user dismisses.
 Or `false` if you want to disable. - defaults to `false`.